Last updated: 24 August

 If you have any queries about your employers plans to make you a furloughed worker, or how they are calculating your wages, please contact your Union rep or local official.

-The Job Retention Scheme will close for new entrants from 30 June.
-From this point, employers will only be able to furlough employees that they have furloughed for a full three-week period prior to 30 June.
-Therefore, the final date which an employer can furlough an employee for the first time will be 10 June.
+The Job Retention Scheme closed for new entrants from 30 June.
+From this point, employers are only able to furlough employees that they have furloughed for a full three-week period prior to 30 June.
+Therefore, the final date which an employer could furlough an employee for the first time was 10 June.

 What is the flexible furlough scheme?

-From 1 July, employers will be able to bring workers back to work on a part time basis whilst continuing to be able to access the furlough scheme for any hours not worked as a result of the Coronavirus outbreak.
+From 1 July, employers were able to bring workers back to work on a part time basis whilst continuing to be able to access the furlough scheme for any hours not worked as a result of the Coronavirus outbreak.

-Employers looking to utilise the flexible provision must reach written agreement with the workforce.
+Employers looking to utilise the flexible provision must reach written agreement with their employees.

 Where employers have been utilising the scheme, Usdaw would expect them to operate a flexible furlough provision to assist parents with childcare issues caused by Coronavirus.